 Other Considerations for Sauerkraut Making

 In addition, I talked about why I don’t use whey as a starter in vegetable ferments in my Wild Fermented Salsa recipe.
 I talked about what kinds of salt are best for fermentation in my fermented cucumber pickles recipe.
-I also have a super easy classic sauerkraut recipe with caraway seeds.
+I also have a super easy classic sauerkraut recipe with caraway seeds that includes an optional salt brine recipe if you need it.

 Related: More Fermentation Recipes You Will Love